 FCAN Foundation is a non-profit education and research organization under IRS Code 501(c)(3).

 Contributions to FCAN Foundation are tax deductible.
-FCAN Foundation conducts research and public education on Florida consumer issues and seeks to empower consumers to fight back on utilities, health care, insurance, federal budget issues, the environment, and financial services reform.
-FCAN Foundation sponsors non-partisan voter registration drives, voter education, and "Get Out The Vote" campaigns.
+FCAN Foundation conducts research and public education on Florida consumer issues and seeks to empower consumers on issues including utilities, health care, insurance, environment, and financial services.

-Now, more than ever, FCAN Foundation provides needed consumer resources on health care, transportation, environment, utilities, and insurance along with partners at Fair Share Education Fund, Consumer Federation of America, and others.
-FCAN Foundation is grassroots and empowers citizens to be informed voices on public policy issues
+FCAN Foundation provides needed consumer resources on health care, transportation, environment, utilities, and insurance along with partners at Fair Share Education Fund and Consumer Federation of America.

-Florida Consumer Action Network, Inc. is a nonprofit, nonpartisan organization exempt from taxation under section 501(c)(3) of the Internal Revenue Code.
+Florida Consumer Action Network Foundation, Inc. is a nonprofit, nonpartisan organization exempt from taxation under section 501(c)(3) of the Internal Revenue Code.
 Charitable deductions are allowed to the extent provided by law.